stat545ubc-2021/jana-mini-data-analysis/mini-data-analysis-2.md

 ![](mini-data-analysis-2_files/figure-gfm/unnamed-chunk-5-3.png)<!-- -->

-#### 1.2.3 Research Question 3
+### 1.2.3 Research Question 3

-The second research question is: Do certain property types prefer building apartments with a certain number of units?
+The third research question is: Does the number of units change according to property type for certain visitor parking types?

-##### 1.2.3.1
+#### 1.2.3.1 Task 2: Compute Observations

 The task is to compute the number of observations for at least one of your categorical variables.
 Do not use the function `table()`!
+Similar to 1.2.2.1, it is more useful to use to actually sum over the *no\_of\_units* as it more accurately represents the apartment units buils over the groupings.
+I also calculate the *no\_of\_units\_sum\_log* as I wanted to see if the values work better on a log scale.

 ``` r
 # task 2